 Because the loss was due to an incident other than a collision, your Comprehensive insurance can be used.

 If you chose a $500 deductible, you would pay the first $500 out of pocket to replace your vehicle.
-Your Comprehensive insurance would then pay the rest of the cost to replace your vehicle, up to the lower of the actual cash value (ACV) of the vehicle or the Stated Amount that you submitted.
+Your Comprehensive insurance would then pay the rest of the cost to replace your vehicle, up to whichever is lower — the actual cash value (ACV) of the vehicle or the stated amount that you submitted.

 Comprehensive insurance exceptions and restrictions

-You must have either Collision insurance or Liability insurance in order to select Comprehensive insurance.
+You must have either Collision insurance or Liability insurance to select Comprehensive insurance.

 You can purchase a Physical Damage Only policy, which would include two insurance coverages only: